Robust Explainer Recommendation for Time Series Classification: Methodology

 Figure \ref{fig:process} summarizes the components and steps in the AMEE framework.
-Our framework requires a labeled dataset ($D$) that needs explanation evaluation, a set of explanations ($M$) to evaluate, and a set of referee classifiers ($R$) to be trained on a subset of the dataset.
-With these elements, the following steps are done to record the necessary information to calculate evaluation metrics: \begin{enumerate} \item Split the labeled dataset $D$ into training ($D_{train}$) and test ($D_{test}$); \item Train Referee Classifier(s) ($R$) with ($D_{train}$); \item Use each explanation in $M$ to create a step-wise, explanation-based perturbation on $D_{test}$; \item Measure the accuracy of trained referee $R$ on these perturbed datasets $D'_{test}$. \end{enumerate}
+Our framework requires a labeled time series dataset ($D$), a set of explanations ($M$) to evaluate, and a set of referee classifiers ($R$) to be trained on a subset of the dataset.
+With these elements, the following steps are done to record the necessary information to calculate evaluation metrics: \begin{enumerate} \item Split the labeled dataset $D$ into training ($D_{train}$) and test ($D_{test}$); \item Train Referee Classifier(s) ($R$) with ($D_{train}$); \item Use each explanation in $M$ to create a step-wise, explanation-based perturbation on $D_{test}$; \item Measure the accuracy of each trained referee in $R$ on these perturbed datasets $D'_{test}$. \end{enumerate}

-The output of this process is the accuracy on the perturbed dataset $D'_{test}$ at various thresholds ($k$), serving as an indicator of how strong an explanation-based perturbation impacts the referees.
-Significant drop in accuracy in the first few steps of explanation-based perturbation (e.g., at $k=10$) signals that meaningful, salient data points are disturbed.
+The output of this process is the accuracy on the perturbed dataset $D'_{test}$ at various thresholds ($k$), serving as an indicator of how much an explanation-based perturbation impacts the referees.
+Significant drop in accuracy in the first few steps of the explanation-guided perturbation (e.g., at $k=10$ or $k=20$) signals that meaningful, salient data points are disturbed based on the explanation.
 Hence, explanations that correctly identify such salient regions are likely to be informative.

-\subsubsection{Explanation AUC.}
+\subsection{Explanation AUC}

-We measure the impact of perturbation guided by an explanation method by estimating the area under the curve (AUC) of its explanation-based perturbation.
+We measure the impact of each explanation by estimating the Area Under the Curve (AUC) of its explanation-guided perturbation.
 Specifically, the accuracy scores at each threshold ($k$) are translated into an Explanation-AUC ($EAUC$) using the trapezoidal rule.

+Here $\mathit{\Delta}k_0$ denotes the difference in value of each step normalized to 0-1 range ($\mathit{\Delta}k_0 = \frac{1}{100} \mathit{\Delta}k$); $q$ denotes the number of steps ($q = \frac{100}{k}$); $acc_i$ is the accuracy at step $i$.
+If we perturb the dataset with $q$ steps, we will have a total of $q+1$ data points for accuracy scores.
+For example, if the perturbation is done in $q=10$ steps, each step will correspond to a difference of k = 10 percentage points in perturbation threshold (i.e. 0\%, 10\%, ..., 100\%).
+The step for $k=0$ corresponds to the original test dataset, while the step for $k=100$ corresponds to adding noise to the entire time series.

-Smaller $EAUC$ means higher impact (accuracy loss) triggered by the explanation method (Figure \ref{fig:explanation-auc} in Supplementary Materials).
-The Explanation AUC is computed for each combination of Perturbation - Referee - Explanation method (Figure \ref{fig:metric-standard}: Step 1).
+With this estimation, a smaller $EAUC$ means higher impact (accuracy loss) of the explanation method (Figure \ref{fig:explanation-auc}).
+The Explanation AUC is computed for each combination of Perturbation - Referee - Explanation (Figure \ref{fig:metric-standard}: Step 1).